Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 \section{Scalable Parameter Inference}

 Now we discuss how to estimate the resulting posterior density~\eqref{eq: posterior}.
 We develop an efficient tensorized Bayesian inference approach by improving Stochastic Variational Inference (SVI)~\cite{hoffman2013stochastic}.
-Mainstream inference methods such as fast MCMC based on stochastic dynamics~\cite{neal1993bayesian,neal2012bayesian} and Stein variational gradient descent~\cite{liu2016stein} require storing multiple copies of the entire neural network for both training and inference.
-This increases both memory and computing requirements by orders of magnitude~\cite{neal2012bayesian} and is unsuitable for large-scale problems or for application scenarios with constrained computing resources.
-The mean-field variational inference in~\cite{zhao2015bayesian,zhao2016bayesian} does not require storing multiple copies of model parameters, but its closed-form updates in the expectation-maximization steps only work for simple linear problems such as tensor completion and factorization.
-We consider SVI~\cite{hoffman2013stochastic} due to its superior computational and memory efficiency.
+We consider SVI~\cite{hoffman2013stochastic} due to its superior computational and memory efficiency over gradient-based MCMC~\cite{neal2012bayesian} and Stein variational gradient descent~\cite{liu2016stein}.
 However, directly applying SVI to our tensorized training can cause numerical failures.
-Therefore, we will develop a customized SVI solver that is suitable for our Bayesian tensorized neural networks.
+Therefore, we will develop a customized SVI solver with analytical/numerical hybrid parameter update that is suitable for our Bayesian tensorized neural networks.

-In this following, we firstly review the SVI method~\cite{hoffman2013stochastic} for general Bayesian inference.
-Next, we explain some obstacles to a straightforward implementation in our problem setting.
-Then we propose a suitable approximate posterior to model the true posterior of rank-controlling parameters.
-Based on this approximation, we develop an analytical/numerical hybrid iteration method to overcome the challenges of SVI in our problem setting.
-Finally, we present the complete algorithm flow and highlight some implementation issues.